Straker-Squire: Bus manufacturing

 Straker-Squire began by supplying a small number of buses to GWR road motor services before expanding rapidly to cater for the London Bus market.
 In 1905 work included the bus chassis used for Royal Army Medical Corps ambulances and they manufactured 50 omnibus chassis and engines for London buses.
 By 1909 Straker-Squire dominated the market and the factory in Fishponds supplied 70% of London's buses.
 Great Eastern of London took delivery of another 22 in bright yellow chrome livery in 1911.
 Post war the A-type bus in chassis and/or body form sold very well.

 The company was also involved in the manufacture of trolleybuses.
 The general manager of the Teesside Railless Traction Board developed a new and improved trolleybus design and Clough, Smith arranged for it to be manufactured.
 It was marketed as the Straker-Clough trolley omnibus.
 This chassis and design came to be regarded as both pioneering and improving the industry standard.
-The chassis was manufactured by Straker-Squire, the electrical equipment by BTH of Bath, Somerset, and Clough, Smith arranged production of the bodies.
+The chassis was manufactured by Straker-Squire, the electrical equipment by BTH of Rugby, Warwickshire, and Clough, Smith arranged production of the bodies.
 The whole would be sold to system operators as part of a package deal which included the design, supply and installation of the overhead electrical equipment.